(Re-)Telling Stories: Studying Narrative in Fiction and Film

 A syllabus for this course is available at:

 Joseph Fitzpatrick (B.A.
 Harvard University, Ph.D.
-Duke University) is a visiting writer affiliated with the Center for the Humanities and the Writing Certificate.
+Duke University) is a Visiting Assistant Professor in the College of Letters.
 His research is situated at the intersection of translation studies, narrative theory, and literary studies.

 Consent of Instructor Required: No